magiauy/MomoTech-optimized/README.md

 # MomoTech

 ## Remember to change the language after installation!
-And restart to apply the changes.
+Then restart the server to apply language changes!
+## You'd better use the latest version because maybe there's some bugs in the old versions :D

 ## About
 This is Slimefun addon for minecraft servers.